Read IDC’s MarketScape Report for Top Global AP Automation Solutions.

 Invoices must be formally verified to avoid duplicate payments or fraud.
 The accounts payable team is looking to record:

-Fees, Totals, and Taxes
+Fees, Totals, and VAT

 Verifying the Order